Atlchris67/python-challenge/README.md

 ## Background

-In this homework assignment, you'll be using the concepts you've learned to complete **2** Python Challenges, PyBank and PyPoll.
+In this homework assignment, I used the concepts you've learned to complete **2** Python Challenges, PyBank and PyPoll.
-Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!

-### Before You Begin
+### Setup

 1. Create a new repository for this project called `python-challenge`. **Do not add this homework to an existing repository**.